-The General Assembly shall provide that no person who has been legally determined to lack the mental capacity to vote shall have the rights and privileges of an elector during the time of incapacity.
+The General Assembly shall provide that no person who has been determined under law to lack the mental capacity to vote shall have the rights and privileges of an elector during the time of incapacity.

 Background

 Article V of the Ohio Constitution concerns the Elective Franchise.